The

 buildings of

 the Dominican convent of Saint Mark.
-The collection of works by
+The

 Beato Angelico is particularly remarkable.